adobe/styleguide/opensource/doc-style.md

 In all lists, if an item is a complete sentence, it should end with a period.
 Otherwise, we prefer no terminal punctuation for list items.
 Each item in a list should start with a capital.

+### Structuring Documents

+Avoid deep nesting of document structure.
+Three levels of headings are usually enough.

+The same applies to lists: avoid lists that are nested too deeply, in most cases two levels should be enough.

 ### Numbers